-- Have office space and provide a desk or office space, access to a phone and computer with internet access, parking or reimbursement for parking onsite, and mileage reimbursement for program-related travel, including travel to program trainings.
+- Have office space and provide a desk or office space, access to a phone and computer with internet access, parking or reimbursement for parking onsite, and mileage reimbursement for program-related travel, including travel to program trainings and required site visits.

 - Cover the Corps Member under the organization’s general liability insurance for an aggregate amount of at least $500,000 and list the Chesapeake Bay Trust as an “Additional Insured.”
 State and federal agencies who are self-insured by law must provide confirmation that Corps Members will be covered.

 - By submitting an application, Host Organizations are committing to participate in the matching process and agree to accept a Corps Member if a mutual match is made.
-Please be aware that given demand, there is a chance that placement may not be made.
+Please be aware that given demand this is a competitive process with only 35-40 placements made.